 It also offers built-in heart rate tracking, albeit not as good as the Charge 2's, and tracks activities, multiple sports and sleep.

 Perhaps best of all, it will automatically recognise when you're running and cycling, and start tracking, without you needing to hit start and stop.

 This isn't a totally unalloyed blessing though.
 Although it knows you are running, and starts using your pulse to calculate calories burned, for whatever reason, it doesn't switch on GPS, relying instead on the built in step counter to calculate - usually wrongly - distance and speed.

-The battery will give you a 10-hour GPS training session or a week of standby use including plenty of smartphone notification updates and activity tracking.
+The battery will give you 10 hours of GPS training sessions or a week of more general use including plenty of smartphone notification updates and activity tracking.

 Unlike all other Fitbits, the Surge's screen is always on, so you can see what your pulse, distance, speed etc are at a glance.
 The down side of that is the screen is a bit on the gloomy side.